box/developer.box.com/content/pages/sign/20-signature-request/60-custom-email.md

 rank: 6
 ---

-# Custom email
+# Custom email and notifications

+## Email subject and body

 By default, the email sent to the signers contains a link to the document, a generic subject, and a generic message.

-If you are using templates managed within Box, these can be set on the template itself.
+If you are using templates managed within Box, these can be set in the template itself.

 However, if not using templates, you can still customize the email messages